davidjbradshaw/iframe-resizer/docs/iframed_page/events.md

     type: function()

 This function is called once iFrame-Resizer has been initialized after receiving a call from the parent page.
-If you need to call any of the parentIFrame methods (See below) during page load, then they should be called from this event handler.
+If you need to call any of the parentIFrame [methods](https://github.com/davidjbradshaw/iframe-resizer/blob/master/docs/iframed_page/methods.md] during page load, then they should be called from this event handler.